 Back to my writing goals.
-During the month of November 2014, I finally sat down and crunched out 71,000 words for my first novel in a series featuring Chloe Walker and Devin Sanders titled Face of Admiration.
+During the month of November 2015, I finally sat down and crunched out 71,000 words for my first novel in my World War II spy novel series.
 During December, I finished it, completing at 98,000 words.
 Also, during December, I worked on plotting the second book in the series.
 No title yet.

 During January, I have started another writing marathon working on the second book.
 I hope to finish the whole book in January, but I think it will leak over in February too.

 During February, I will finish the second book and plot out the third one.
 Now these aren’t full on sketches.
 I use the cork board method in Scrivener and write little ideas for each chapter.
 I love being able to drag and move the chapters around.